Birthstones by Month: The Real Guide for 2026

 How to Verify Birthstone Authenticity

-Authenticating gemstones protects consumers from fraudulent practices including synthetic stones sold as natural, treated stones misrepresented as untreated, and complete simulants (glass, plastic) marketed as genuine gems.
+Authenticating a gemstone protects you from three classic scams: synthetics sold as natural, treated stones misrepresented as untreated, and outright simulants (glass, plastic) marketed as genuine gems.

 - Global authority, industry standard for diamond grading